nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration/how-to-contribute-a-new-user-registration-request-document-type.md

 ---
-title: How to Contribute a New "User Registration Request" Document Type
+title: 'How to Contribute a New "User Registration Request" Document Type'
 review:
     comment: ''
     date: '2016-12-06'